 25% supports hunger relief efforts of nine programs in our community

 75% supports worldwide hunger relief work of Church World Service

-We walk this walk because hundreds of people in our community are walking to meal sites and pantries to find enough to eat; and people all over the world are walking to get water and food, to work in fields, or to collect firewood.
+We walk this walk because hundreds of people in our community are walking every day to meal sites and pantries to find enough to eat; and people all over the world are walking to get water and food, to work in fields, or to collect firewood.
 We walk in solidarity with them and to make efforts to see that everyone has the nutrition they need to live a healthy and active life.